 All films are celebrated equally!
 Artists who's work is selected are invited to join us at the American Dance Festival for screenings, free ADF classes and tickets to one live performance.
 More details upon acceptance.

 Projects submitted to ADF's Movies By Movers must be made within three years prior to the festival for which they are entered.
-Short films must be no longer than 30 minutes in length.
-Feature length films must be at least 50 minutes long.
+Short films must be no longer than 15 minutes in length.
 By submitting projects to the festival, artists agree that images and footage from their projects may be used for marketing purposes and may be used for future marketing initiatives.
 ADF's Movies By Movers assumes all music and visual permissions and rights for projects submitted have been attained by the submitting artists.
 Movies By Movers is not responsible for attaining permissions or rights for material.
 All artists agree to pay the festival submission fees, which are non-refundable.